jkbhagatio/mini/paper/paper_outline.md

 ### Latent space vs. latent interpretables

-- We don't need to model the entire latent space to find interpretable latents
+- We don't need to explicitly model the entire latent space to find interpretable latents

 - All dynamical systems are Markovian when the state space is appropriately augmented.
 Non-Markovianity is often a property of the observer's representation, not of the system itself.